jamesmeyer1/EKSKube2IAM/README.md

 We begin by creating a VPC for Kubernetes.
 When you create your Amazon EKS cluster, Amazon EKS tags the VPC containing the subnets you specify in the appropriate way so Kubernetes can discover them.
 You can read about the subnet and VPC tagging performed [here](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html#vpc-tagging).
 For this example the default IP range will work.

-Launch Stack: Launch using amazon-eks-vpc.yaml.
+Create the VPC using the amazon-eks-vpc.yaml for CloudFormation.

 ## Step 2:
 Deploy EKS Cluster:
 1) Select EKS from Services and deploy your EKS Cluster.
 Make sure to check the region in the AWS Management Console.
 We are deploying to US East (Ohio) us-east-2.
 The format for you subnets will be: stackname-Subnet#.
-Please select the three subnets that were created for you based on name.
+Please select the three subnets that were created for based on stackname.

 * Select the VPC with stackname-VPC
 * Select the security group with <stackname-ControlPlaneSecurityGroup-####>